Uesernaeme/uesernaeme.github.io/content/authors/admin/_index.md

 ## About Me

-I am an Assistant Professor at Télécom Saint-Etienne and Hubert Curien Lab since September 2024.
+I am an Associate Professor at Télécom Saint-Etienne and Hubert Curien Lab since September 2024.
 I am a member of the MALICE Inria team.